kaibin0608/ML-Notes/Machine Learning/Decison Tree/Random_Forest.md

 &nbsp;

-**Missing data in the original dataset used to create the random forest**
+### 1. Missing data in the original dataset used to create the random forest

 ![alt text](image-17.png)

 - we want to create a random forest with this data
 - however, we don't know if this patient has blocked arteries or their weight
-- the general idea for dealing with missing data in this context is to make n initial guess that could be bad, then gradually refine the guess until it is (hopefully) a good guess.
+- the general idea for dealing with missing data in this context is to make an initial guess that could be bad, then gradually refine the guess until it is (hopefully) a good guess.

 ![alt text](image-18.png)